asafdav/ng-csv/README.md

   ```

 * field-separator: Defines the field separator character (default is)
-* text-delimiter: If provided, will use this characters to "escape" string values
+* text-delimiter: If provided, will use this characters to "escape" fields, otherwise will use double quotes as deafult
+* quote-strings: If provided, will force escaping of every string field.
 * lazy-load: If defined and set to true, ngCsv will generate the data string only on demand.
 See the lazy_load example for more details.